-First off, thoroughly review the entire summons for any information that is inaccurate.
+First, thoroughly review the entire summons for any inaccurate information.
 If you find erroneous information, notate or highlight it and gather whatever proof is required to prove your claim.
-You will then appear at court and present the evidence and state your case to the judge.
+Then, you will appear in court, present the evidence, and state your case to the judge.

-There is a good chance your creditor won’t show up at court, and you’ll automatically win the case.
-If your creditor shows up and you can produce proof of the inaccurate information, that could result in the case being dismissed.
+There is a good chance your creditor won’t show up in court, and you’ll automatically win the case.
+However, if your creditor shows up and you can produce proof of the inaccurate information, that could result in the case being dismissed.

 “Also, remember to bring documentation illustrating any financial hardship you may have.
 That financial hardship could result in a debt settlement, allowing you to pay back only a portion of the debt to satisfy the balance in full,” explains California debt settlement company.

 The court may allow you to fulfill paying off the reduced amount over a certain number of months to ensure the payment is affordable.

 Consider a debt relief program if you haven’t been sued yet or have multiple credit card bills that you can’t afford to pay in full.
 There are reputable debt settlement companies that only charge fees after results are achieved.
 That means you pay nothing until after a debt is settled.